Does Intermittent Fasting (IF) work for people with Diabetes?

 Here are Three Reasons Why…

 - If your goal is to gain size you want maximum muscle protein synthesis, driven by hard training and frequent protein feeding.
-Frequent protein feelings x4-6 per day work best.
-This is simply not possible if you are only eating 6 hours a day.
+Frequent protein feedings x4-6 per day work best.
+This is simply not possible if you are only eating during 6 hours a day.

 You can ramp up your calorie intake with low volume high-calorie food choices like oils, nut butter etc.

-- To achieve a calorie surplus you need more than eating 6-8 hours a day, closer to 12.
+- To achieve a calorie surplus you need more time to eat than 6-8 hours a day, closer to 12.
 There is only so much you can eat within a given time period without feeling overfed and bloated.

 Intermittent fasting may be beneficial for individuals chasing: